junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 Dean answers for him, "Because it might kill him."

 "It doesn't matter."
-Cas keeps his eyes on Amy, not meeting Dean's gaze on his back.
+Cas keeps his eyes on Amy, ignoring Dean's gaze on his back.

 "'Course it does!"
 Dean snaps, "Cas, damnit!
 You said Naomi could find you and do whatever horrible things she has in mind on you!"